hampussanden/notes/content/python/data_wrangling/pandas_dataframe_importing_csv.md

 </div>

-### Load a csv with setting the index column to UID
+### Read a csv file with setting the index column to UID

 ```python